30. General Settings » User Authentication¶

-To configure remote authentication mechanisms and login window settings click Configuration » General Settings » User Authentication.
+To configure remote authentication mechanisms and login window settings, go to Configuration » General Settings » User Authentication.

-Persistent Sessions enables cookie-based authentication for Console users that select the Remember option in the login screen.
-Subsequent sessions skip the login screen for the next 30 days or until the user logs out.
+Persistent Sessions enables cookie-based authentication for Console users that click on the Remember checkbox on the login page.
+Subsequent sessions skip the login page for the next 30 days.

-Authentication Mode enables or disables the authentication of Console users that are not defined in Configuration » General Settings » User Management but are defined in LDAP or Radius.
+Authentication Mode enables or disables the authentication of Console users that are not defined in General Settings » User Management but are defined in LDAP or Radius.

-The content of the Login Window Notification field is shown inside the Console login window.
+The content of the Login Window Notification field is shown inside the login window.